cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/LoadoutLockdown/README.md

 This is a little-known vanilla setting, which LoadoutLockdown overrides.\
 Slots in the action bar are counted from left to right.
 Equipping a weapon which doesnt sit in a valid slot is disallowed.

 For example, with `WeaponSlots` set to `3`, any weapons in slots [4, 5, 6, 7, 8] cannot be equipped.
-The same applies to weapons in the main inventory.
+Weapons in the main inventory also cannot be equipped.

 The `RequiresHotbarSlot` rule can be used to let a specific type of weapon (such as the fishing rod) bypass this restriction.